medic/cht-docs/content/en/apps/examples/training/covid-training.md

 keywords: training onboarding
 ---

-Three learning modules were created, both via the CHT and via SMS and messaging-based applications, to rapidly and remotely train CHWs on COVID-19.
-The combination of CHT and SMS enables Supervisors to train CHWs on workflows without being physically present, and cater to those without reliable data connection through SMS.
-Each learning module contains a quiz at the end to reinforce learning, which can be tracked by Supervisors.
-The application covers the below three modules:
+The COVID-19 pandemic has created unique challenges to providing in-person CHW training.
+To support CHWs, three learning modules were created to rapidly and remotely train them on COVID-19 safety protocols and patient care.
+Through CHT app and SMS deployments, Supervisors can now train CHWs on care workflows without being physically present.
+This example covers the following learning modules:

 * Health safety protocols for preventing the spread of COVID-19
 * Preventing the dissemination of misinformation about COVID-19